iCliniq Logo

 What Are the Preventive Measures to Be Taken to Avoid Residual Ovary Syndrome?

-Residual ovary syndrome is a rare condition to occur.
-But this syndrome often develops in patients who had imprecise or incomplete surgery for removing one or both ovaries.
+Residual ovary syndrome is a rare condition.
+However, it often develops in patients who had imprecise or incomplete surgery to remove one or both ovaries.
 Early surgical treatment of endometriosis might reduce the occurrence of pelvic adhesions, which makes incomplete removal of ovarian tissues more likely.
 The physician's skill in undergoing ovary removal surgery also plays an essential role in developing residual ovary syndrome.

 What Are the Risks Faced When Residual Ovary Syndrome Is Left Untreated?

-In undetermined cases, residual ovary syndrome does not cause any symptoms and remains untreated without causing any severe effects.
-In other instances, untreated residual ovary syndrome can cause the growth of cysts that might continue causing severe pelvic pain.
+In certain circumstances, residual ovary syndrome does not cause any symptoms and can be left untreated as it does not lead to any severe effects.
+But rarely, an untreated residual ovary syndrome can result in the formation of cysts that cause severe pelvic pain.

 Frequently Asked Questions